 Born in the “Big Woods” of Wisconsin just a few miles north of Pepin, on February 7, 1867, Laura was the second of five children born to Charles Philip and Caroline Lake (Quiner) Ingalls.
 Laura first started school at the age of four in Pepin, but her father, Charles, dreamed of going West to unsettled pioneer lands.
 Over the next several years, Laura would attend school only sporadically, as the family moved to Kansas, Minnesota, and Iowa before finally settling in De Smet, South Dakota, where Laura finally attended school full-time.

 Their first adventure west took the family to land not open for homesteading yet near Independence, Kansas.
 This was still Indian Territory at the time, and the family would soon be forced to move back to Wisconsin.
 Charles Ingalls’ pioneering and restless spirit would move them again to a preemption claim in Walnut Grove, Minnesota.
 They lived with relatives near South Troy during that time while helping run a Burr Oak, Iowa hotel.
 Eventually, Charles would get the family to their claim in Walnut Grove as he found work as the town butcher and Justice of the Peace.

 In 1879 Charles began work with the Railroad that took him to eastern Dakota Territory, where he found a homestead in De Smet, South Dakota that he would call home for the rest of his life.

 During these many moves, the family encountered difficult times.
 Grasshoppers destroyed their crops two seasons in a row, a winter of continuous blizzards threatened their supplies, and they had constant financial struggles.
-Laura’s brother, Charles Frederick, died when he was just nine months old and sister, Mary, lost her eyesight at the young age of 15 after an illness.
+Laura’s brother, Charles Frederick, died when he was just nine months old and their sister, Mary, lost her eyesight at the young age of 15 after an illness.